26rsuarez/4-Code-Quiz/README.md

 # 4-Code-Quiz

 This assignment was meant to develop a multiple choice quiz.
 The quiz features dynamically updated HTML and CSS powered by Javascript code.
 The interface is clean and responsive.
-The quiz stores the highest score in the local storage.
+The quiz stores the score in the local storage.
 The quiz is supposed to satisfy the following criteria.

 ## Acceptance Criteria